Best cameras for real estate photography in 2023

 Q: What kind of lens do realtors use?

 Realtors and real estate photographers typically use wide-angle lenses for real estate photography.
-Wide-angle lenses allow for more of a room to be shown in a image so that potential buyers can get a better sense of the space and layout.
+Wide-angle lenses allow for more of a room to be shown in a single image so that potential buyers can get a better sense of the space and layout.

 A 24mm lens is a good lens for real estate photography.
 It’s wide enough to show a broad view, though not so wide you have intense distortion.
 However, some situations–such as particular clients, expansive rooms, or small homes–may require you to have something even wider.